-130 Which crude oil futures contracts are eligible for TAS orders?
+Which crude oil futures contracts are eligible for TAS orders?

-TAS order is only available to the first and the second nearby crude oil futures contracts(hereinafter referred to as the eligible contracts), and will no longer be available after the market close on the eighth trading day preceding the last trading day of the eligible contract.
+TAS order is only available to the nearby crude oil futures contract and the three monthly contracts thereafter (hereinafter referred to as the "eligible contracts"), and will no longer be available after the market close on the eighth trading day preceding the last trading day of the relevant eligible contract.

-What is the price quote of TAS orders for crude oil futures?
+132 What is the price quote of TAS orders for crude oil futures?